evanw995/tasks1/README.md

 ## Edit User Page
 - Displays username at the top
 - User must be logged in as that user to edit their name

+## Managers
+-When viewing the Users page (while logged in), users have the option to designate themselves as a manager of another user by clicking "Manage."
+To undo this, users simply click the "Unmanage" button.
+-Only managers of a user's task can reassign tasks to other users -If the task is not assigned to anyone, anyone can reassign the task

+## Timeblocks
+-When viewing a task, a list of timeblocks will be displayed on screen -Each block includes a start time, end time, and the difference between the two (time spent on task, in minutes) -When viewing tasks, the Total Time Spent field is an accumulation of all the timeblocks associated with that task -Users can edit Timeblocks after creating them